 Conservation challenge 4 - Enhanced protection of artworks in museums and outdoors (CC4)

-The NANORESTART project is articulated into eight work-packages (WPs) that will cover 42 months.
+The NANORESTART project was articulated into eight work-packages (WPs) that covered 42 months.
 A complete description of the work plan can be found here.

 Otherwise, you can learn more about each single work-package, using the links below: